EAST is the 'Central and Eastern European Research Network' of the Oxford Institute of Population Ageing.

-Research Projects in Eastern-Europe:
+Research Projects in Central and Eastern Europe:

 - Advancing Knowledge of Telecare for Independence and Vitality in later life (AKTIVE) (Hamblin)

 - Intergenerational relationships in bilingual families (Harper, Mann, Bianchera)

 - Between Job and Care: Conflict or Opportunity? – A European Comparison (Hoff, Hamblin)